 It is expected that all students adhere to the highest standards of professional integrity.
 It is the moral-ethical-legal responsibility of every individual involved in a profession to monitor other individuals’ patterns of practice to insure maintenance of the highest standards of practice within a profession.
 Therefore, students have the responsibility to monitor the practice of their peers in order to participate in providing quality nursing care and to elevate the standards of the profession.
 Concealing errors and mistakes of peers serves to lower standards of the profession.
 In addition, the person who conceals the mistake of another is as guilty of that error as the actual participant.

-The Grievance Committee is formed on an as-needed basis when the student feels that they have not received standard, fair treatment in non-academic matters in accordance with policies and regulations of the current MHSN Student Handbook.
+The Grievance Committee is formed on an as-needed basis when the student feels that they have not received standard, fair treatment in non-academic matters in accordance with policies and regulations of the current UPMC Schools of Nursing Student Handbook.
 Students may seek impartial consideration through a formal grievance procedure as outlined in the Student Handbook.
-A policy also exists for academic grievances.